MilenaHtec/warehouse-inventory-system/ARCHITECTURE.md

 ## System Overview

-Warehouse Inventory System je backend aplikacija dizajnirana po principima **Layered Architecture** (slojevita arhitektura).
-Sistem omogućava upravljanje proizvodima, kategorijama i zalihama sa kompletnim audit trail-om svih promena.
+Warehouse Inventory System is a backend application designed following **Layered Architecture** principles.
+The system enables management of products, categories, and inventory with a complete audit trail of all changes.

 ---